-(e) The applicant must serve copies of the application to the electric distribution company with whom the applicant is seeking a long term contract, the division of public utilities and carriers, the office of energy resources, the department of administration, the economic development corporation and the attorney general.
-Prior to the filing of any information, the applicant may seek a protective order to protect the confidentiality of information for good cause shown, to the extent that such information is proprietary or confidential business information, but unredacted copies of the entire filing must be provided to the parties identified in this paragraph, who shall be bound by any protective order that may be issued regarding further disclosure.
+(e) The applicant must serve copies of the application to the electric distribution company with whom the applicant is seeking a long-term contract, the division of public utilities and carriers, the office of energy resources, the department of administration, the economic development corporation, and the attorney general.
+Prior to the filing of any information, the applicant may seek a protective order to protect the confidentiality of information for good cause shown, to the extent that such information is proprietary or confidential business information, but unredacted copies of the entire filing must be provided to the parties identified in this subsection, who shall be bound by any protective order that may be issued regarding further disclosure.

 (i) An applicant under this section shall not be permitted to submit a proposal under the solicitations required in § 39-26.1-3, except that such applicant shall be permitted to submit a proposal under § 39-26.1-7.